 More details about the Olympiad, including the competition rules and practice problems, are available from the central NACLO site.
 Top scorers in the local Open Competition will be eligible to compete in an Invitational Competition on March 8, 2018.
 Winners of the Invitational Competition will be eligible to compete in the International Linguistics Olympiad.
 More information is available in the handbook for this event.

 Interested students can participate in the local competition at the University of North Texas.
 Participating students will have to register for the contest online with the central organization at http://www.nacloweb.org/register_student.php.

 Day of the Event

 If you are driving and someone is just dropping you off, there is no need to have a visitor parking tag.
-Just drive past the parking guard house and turn to the left and drop the student off at the front door of the building.
+Just have your driver drive past the parking guard house and turn to the left and they can drop you off at the front door of the building (if you ride the UNT Discovery Park bus, it will also drop you off at the front of the building).
 Parking will be suspended from 7:30 am to 9:00 am for dropping off and again from 12:00 pm to 12:30 pm for picking up.
 If you want to park for the duration of the event, please make sure to stop at the gate to ask for a visitor parking tag.
 The best place to park is probably the first parking lot in the back.
-Alternatively, if you ride the UNT bus, you should get off at the stop at the rear of the building.
-From that back parking lot and bus stop, you should enter the building at the door to the left of the loading docks.
+From that back parking lot, you should enter the building at the door to the left of the loading docks.
 Once inside, go up the stairs and then look for the signs for the Computer Science Department.
 The NACLO registration desk will be right in front of F204.